taipalogy/taipa/README.md

 A library for analyzing and processing Taiwanese language.
 This library consists of the following functions:

-* lemmatizing
+-   lemmatization
-* stemming
+-   stemming
-* inflecting
+-   inflection
-* morpheme-based morphological analyzing
+-   morpheme-based morphological analyzing
-* graphemic analyzing
+-   graphemic analyzing
-* assimilating
+-   assimilation

 ## Client

-* Client.processTonal
+-   Client.processTonal
-* Client.processKana
+-   Client.processKana